 - Hives (medically known as urticaria) are red, itchy, raised areas of skin that appear in varying shapes and sizes, each one characteristically lasts no longer than six to 12 hours.

-- Hives can change size rapidly and to move around, disappearing in one place and reappearing in other places, often in a matter of hours.
+- Hives can change size rapidly and move around, disappearing in one place and reappearing in other places, often in a matter of hours.

 - Ordinary hives flare up suddenly.

-- Physical hives are hives produced by direct physical stimulation by environmental forces like heat, cold, and sunlight.
+- Physical hives are produced by direct physical stimulation by environmental forces like heat, cold, and sunlight.

 - Treatment of hives is directed at symptom relief while the condition goes away on its own.

 - Antihistamines are the most common treatment for hives.